A Japanese knotweed stem with a red and white mottled pattern with shovel-shaped leaves and zig-zagging stems in the background.

 Request a Survey

-JAPANESE KNOTWEED REMOVAL COSTS
+KNOTWEED REMOVAL COSTS

 The average cost to remove Japanese knotweed varies, depending on the methods involved and the size of the affected areas.
 If it is identified and dealt with promptly, the costs of removing Japanese knotweed can be kept to a minimum.
 Long-term herbicide treatment is usually the most cost-effective control method.
 Our professionally delivered herbicide treatment programme will provide successful chemical control of Japanese knotweed within a period of 3-7 years.